openedx/edx-documentation/en_us/shared/course_components/create_html_component.rst

   If you add a Text component and select **Raw HTML**, when you select **Edit** the raw HTML editor opens by default.

-  There is no way to switch between types once selected.
+  There is no way to switch between the Visual Editor and the Raw HTML editor once one is selected.

 .. note::
     If you copy text from another source and paste it into either the visual or